rihabidm/Presentation-generation/README.md

 # Presentation-generation
-Using FastAPI, OpenAI, ChromDB and React
+Using FastAPI, OpenAI, ChromDB for RAG and React